wmelvin/fewtilities/README.md

 ## A few utilities

-Tools that do not need a whole project structure to themselves.
+This is a repository for tools that do not need a whole project structure to themselves.

+### from_today.py

+Prints future dates for a list of days from today.

+The initial purpose of this script is to calculate options for the date to use when labelling a "keep until" folder.